Royals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have played as the favorite in three of their past 10 games and won one of those contests.
+- The Royals have been underdogs seven times over their past 10 games and lost every one of those contests.

 Discover More About This Game